KishanEkbote/Web-system-For-Tourist-Places-In-The-Region-of-KKR/README.md

-# KALYAN KARNATAKA REGION (WEB SYSTEM FOR TOURIST PLACES IN THE REGION OF KKR)
+# WEB SYSTEM FOR TOURIST PLACES IN THE REGION OF KKR
+        # By- Kishan Ekbote
 The Kalyana Karnataka Tourism initiative is designed to connect tourists with the lesser-known attractions of Kalyana Karnataka, creating a dynamic tourism environment that benefits both visitors and the local population.
 This comprehensive, user-friendly digital platform consolidates essential information for travelers, addressing challenges such as fragmented information, limited online visibility, and insufficient marketing.